Al Lipscomb: Low council pay behind reason for payments, Lipscomb supporters say

-Before voters raised Dallas City Council members' salaries to $37,500 annually in 2001 and $60,000 in 2014, they were only paid $50 per meeting.
-Critics said the low pay was designed to ensure that only wealthy business people or their spouses – essentially volunteers who had their companies or spouses pay for what became a full-time job in a growing, major city - could serve on the council.
+Before voters raised Dallas City Council members' salaries to $37,500 in 2001 and $60,000 in 2014, they were paid only $50 per meeting.
+Critics said the low pay was designed to ensure that only wealthy business people or their spouses—essentially volunteers who had their companies or spouses pay for what became a full-time job in a growing major city—could serve on the council.
 Proponents argued that the council-manager form was implemented in Dallas in 1931 to curb corruption in city government and have a professional manager run the city as a business with the council as part-time board of directors.

-But the council-manager form led to excesses, such as charges that the mayor and council members voted on contracts and issues that benefited their companies.
-In addition, lower-income citizens, such as Lipscomb, who had families to support had to make substantial sacrifices if they wanted some council representation.
+But the council-manager form led to excesses, such as charges that the mayor and council voted on contracts and issues that benefited their companies.
+In addition, lower-income citizens, such as Lipscomb, who had families to support had to make substantial sacrifices if they wanted council representation.
 In trying to make ends meet while advocating for issues important to lower-income people, some accepted payments from wealthier citizens.
-Sometimes payments were made directly in cash, while others times they were diverted through a business run by them or a family member.
-Lipscomb stated that the payments he accepted came with "no strings attached".
-Dallas County Commissioner John Wiley Price, a long-time ally who Lipscomb mentored, said, "Most civil rights leaders in this city have probably always had beneficiaries in the white business community who could not afford to be identified.
+Sometimes payments were made in cash and sometimes they were diverted through a business they or a family member ran.
+Lipscomb said the payments he accepted came with "no strings attached".
+Dallas County Commissioner John Wiley Price, a longtime ally Lipscomb had mentored, said, "Most civil rights leaders in this city have probably always had beneficiaries in the white business community who could not afford to be identified.
 That comes all the way from the era of the Underground Railroad.
-But if the question is, was Al Lipscomb corrupted by that money, then the answer is definitely no."
+But if the question is was Al Lipscomb corrupted by that money, then the answer is definitely no."